sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 • A folder ‘Data’, where the Excel workbook ‘Input_DSMWM.xlsx’ with all parameters is located

-• A folder ‘Results’, which is empty and where the scripts store the model results
+• A folder ‘Results’, which is empty and where the script stores the model results

 • A folder ‘Script’, which contains the model script ‘DSM_WM_reuse.py’.